bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 - serum sodium: level of serum sodium in the blood (mEq/L)
 - smoking: if the patient smokes or not (boolean)
 - time: follow-up period (days)
-- [target] death event: if the patient deceased during the follow-up period (boolean)
+- [target]: death event, if the patient deceased during the follow-up period (boolean)

 References:
 - [ML Data Source](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records)